hansliss/SensibleRAM/README.md

 # SensibleRAM

+## NOTE: This doesn't currently work in a real VIC-20, since the address decoding for the VIA chips is incomplete, so they collide with this memory!

 _A RAM expansion to make your VIC-20 more sensible_

 This is actually how the VIC-20 should have been designed in the first place, hence the name SensibleRAM.
 It would have saved us all some headaches back in the day.